IgorSusmelj/rustynum/README.md

 #### Observations

 - RustyNum is able to perform on par with nalgebra and ndarray in most operations and sometimes even outperforms them.
 - There seems a significant overhead in the Python bindings.
-We're getting 10ms in RustyNum for the matrix-vector multiplication with 1k elements vs 77us.
+We're getting 10ms in Python in RustyNum for the matrix-vector multiplication with 1k elements vs 77us in Rust.

 # Build